foxtartaglia/foxtartaglia/README.md

 You can call me Ajax or Reno, or any cos I have on.
 C+H encouraged and w2i!!
 Usually offtab or making ponies and listening to music!!
 If you sit w/ me Ill prob friend you as a way to keep track on who is fine with me sitting with them!!
 I like typology alot alot I am enfj 2w3...
 Also you'll prob see me as my Childe pony 24/7 so ya

+If you ever believe I am stealing your pony design or taking inspo [which I literally only have 1 pony technically which is my childe pony and all my varients of him], feel free to whisper me and we can talk it out.
+If I ever do take inspo [I don't like taking inspo usually cause I like my own designs better], I will whisper said person.
+Putting this here because some 26 year old dm'd me on discord yelling at me for copying their ponuy (which I didn't) and then they tried to tell me that they were gonna dox me or something (???).
+Please be civil.
 ⎯⎯⎯⎯ ・ ✧・ ⎯⎯⎯⎯

 ### ╭【   ♡・ Status info 】  ・・